Real-Dev-Squad/website-api-contracts/users/README.md

 ## **GET /users/self**

-Returns the details of user.
+Returns the details of logged in user.

 - **Params**
   None